zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.update `String` *(default: "Update")*

-Defines the text of "Update" button that applies the changes during editing.
+Defines the text of the "Update" button that applies the changes during editing.

 #### Example